quellenform/t3x-iconpack/README.md

 This extension provides an iconpack registry for custom iconpacks which can be used in backend and frontend and are rendered according to the configuration of the installed iconpacks.

+The idea behind the extension is to provide a flexible system by means of which any icon sets can be used and the desired output can be generated at any time by separating storage and rendering.

-Instead of storing the entire HTML markup for an icon in the database fields, a short configuration string is stored instead (also in the RTE).
+Instead of storing the entire HTML markup or a static file path for an icon in the database fields, a short configuration string is stored instead (also in the RTE).
 This string is called "iconfig" and looks something like `fa6:solid,star,transform:spin`.
 This example will render the icon *Star* from the iconpack *Font Awesome 6* (solid style) with the additional property of a spinng rotation.

 Only when rendering in the backend or frontend, this string is transformed into the corresponding HTML, giving the greatest possible flexibility.
+It is possible to choose whether the icons are to be rendered as a webfont, sprites, inline SVG or as an SVG-image without having to modify the contents in the database.

 Furthermore, this extension adds additional icon fields for pages and text headers, but it can also be used to extend fields of your own extensions.